Icheon Daekyo WFC: History

 In August 2002, Daekyo announced the foundation of a new women's football team, with Choi Chu-kyung appointed as manager.
 The team was formally established under the name Daekyo Kangaroos in November 2002.

 In 2008, when the Korean Women's Football Federation announced a pilot scheme for a new women's league, Daekyo were one of the four teams to participate.
 The following year they were one of six teams to compete in the first edition of the WK League, playing in the league's opening match against Incheon Hyundai Steel.
 They went on to become the first league champions, beating Hyundai Steel 2–0 over two legs in the championship final.
 Daekyo won the championship on two further occasions, in 2011 and 2012.

 In January 2010, the team signed an agreement with the Goyang City government, establishing the city as their home base for the next five years and changing their full name to Goyang Daekyo Noonnoppi WFC.
-They moved to Icheon ahead of the 2015 season, changing their name to Icheon Daekyo.
-They signed an agreement with the Icheon City Government stating that the team would be based in the city for five years.
+They changed their name to Icheon Daekyo when they moved to Icheon ahead of the 2015 season, following an agreement with the Icheon City Government to be based in the city for five years.

 Icheon Daekyo ceased operations at the end of 2017.